hoangphuoc25/Engineering-Challenge-Backend/README.md

 (e.g [MyFitnessPal Food](http://www.myfitnesspal.com/food/calories/179990009) )
 * You will then need to provide an endpoint using [SailsJS](http://sailsjs.com) to provide autocomplete data for queries.
 * Using a food id sent to the frontend using the autocomplete request.
 There should be an endpoint for to show us the nutritional information of the particular food.
+* Also write tests (for example with Mocha, Sinon...)

 ### Bits and Pieces to take note of